-- Neutral wire not connected
+- Neutral not connected (required)

 Problem Description